KKonaNN/pac-burgershot/README.md

 This is QB-burgershot, a qb framework job that can be exploited by any cheater to spawn any item by triggering this

-TriggerServerEvent('pepe-burgershot:server:finish:burger', ITEMNAME) #SPAWN ANY ITEM TriggerServerEvent('pepe-burgershot:server:finish:drink', DrinkName) #SPAWN ANY ITEM
+TriggerServerEvent('pepe-burgershot:server:finish:burger', ITEMNAME) #SPAWN ANY ITEM <br>
+TriggerServerEvent('pepe-burgershot:server:finish:drink', DrinkName) #SPAWN ANY ITEM <br>

 sor i've made a loop to check if the given item is into burgershot items alr or not